mmustafaseker/mmustafaseker/README.md

 <h3> <img src="https://github.com/Parply/Parply/blob/master/.github/Hi.gif?raw=true" width="30px"> Hi there </h3>

-I'm Alex, a recent MSci Mathematics graduate 🎓 from <a href="https://www.imperial.ac.uk/">Imperial College London</a>.
+I'm Mustafa, a recent MSci Mathematics graduate 🎓 from <a href="https://www.imperial.ac.uk/">Imperial College London</a>.
 Primarily interested in statistics and machine learning applied to finance and banking.

 You can see my masters dissertation and accompanying source code <a href="https://github.com/Parply/PDFEmulators">here</a>.